koopero/string2png/README.md

 - **decimal** -  Like `float`, except divide by `255`.
 Example: `220,20,60 - CSS Crimson`
 - **ascii** - Interpret data as 8 bit binary.

 ### channels

 A string or array list of colour channels to be interpreted from input, in the order they are to be parsed.
 The default is `rgb`.
 Supported channels are `rgba` and `hsv`.
 See [examples](example/README.md) for many different usages of the `channels` option.

 Any unrecognized channel will be parsed and thrown out, allowing padding within data.

+### input

+Load any number of files or urls, and append to data.
+URLs will be loaded with the [request](https://npmjs.org/package/request) module.

 ### width